docker/docs/docker-for-mac/networking.md

 #### I want to connect to a container from the Mac

 Port forwarding works for `localhost`; `--publish`, `-p`, or `-P` all work.
-Ports exposed from Linux are forwarded to the Mac.
+Ports exposed from Linux are forwarded to the host.

 Our current recommendation is to publish a port, or to connect from another container.
 This is what you need to do even on Linux if the container is on an